tobbtechnologies/womeninmove/README.md

 themselves as someone with skill or authority, i.e. a doctor ...
 "[http://www.businessdictionary.com/definition/scam.html]

-Virtual DP2P Crowd Funding communities need the following to be out of scam parameters.
+Virtual DP2P Crowd Funding communities need the following to be out of scam parameters:

 - eliminate dishonest in anonymous operations.
 When an adult gambles his/her salary away in a Casino it is not a